Protection from Fire for Residential Homes in NZ

 The New Zealand building code looks to manage the spread of fire in residential buildings and outbuildings because this will help to protect life and property.
 New code changes are being considered and mainly relate to higher density housing.

-The Fire Resistance Rating (FRR) of a wall in a residential building in New Zealand must reach a minimum of 30/30/30 (structural adequacy/integrity/ insulation) from both sides of a wall when tested using MBIE protocols.
+The Fire Resistance Rating (FRR) of a wall in a residential building in New Zealand must reach a minimum of 30/30/30 (structural adequacy/integrity/ insulation) from both sides of a wall when tested using Ministry of Business, Innovation and Employment (MBIE) protocols.

 This is also referred to as 30-minute fire rating.
 It covers houses, townhouses, small multi-unit dwellings and limited-area outbuildings such as carports with walls less than 1 m from the boundary and angled at less than 90° to the boundary.